 Hematology/Oncology Fellowship Program

-Massachusetts General Hospital, Dana-Farber Cancer Institute and other members of Partners Cancer Care offer a program in hematology/oncology that prepares academically oriented physicians to become leaders in clinical and laboratory investigation and clinical teaching.
+Massachusetts General Hospital and Dana-Farber Cancer Institute offer a program in hematology/oncology that prepares academically oriented physicians to become leaders in clinical and laboratory investigation and clinical teaching.

 The program offers training in only hematology or oncology, but it is anticipated that the vast majority of fellows will elect to train in both subspecialties as defined in the 36-month program by the American Board of Internal Medicine.

 The program involves an initial year of intensive clinical training, followed by two or more years of in-depth clinical and/or basic research training.
 There is also the opportunity for an additional six months of clinical experience.

 Clinical training in hematology/medical oncology

 During the first year of training, fellows divide their time between the Massachusetts General Hospital (MGH) and the Longwood campuses.
 The combined institutions have more than 1,400 beds, more than 100 of which are assigned to medical oncology and hematology, and nearly 40 of which are dedicated to bone marrow transplantation.

 At each campus, ambulatory hematology and oncology experiences are organized around disease-specific programs.

 Fellows working in inpatient services provide care and consultative services in hematology and medical oncology to a varied population of patients, including bone marrow transplant patients.